Getting Comfortable With The Basics

 • Working with attachments, thumb drives, or files is no problem.
 Chromebooks have lightweight file managers that can read from USB sticks, SD cards from cameras, and plug-in hard drives.

-• What’s the value of a Chromebook over a cheap netbook or even an iPad?
-Chromebooks have a better keyboard and trackpads than Netbooks and a better keyboard than onscreen iPads.
-They also have amazing battery life, fast boot-ups, and none of the maintenance and fiddling of a traditional Windows, Mac, or Linux system.
+• What’s the value of a Chromebook over a cheap Windows computer or even an iPad?
+Chromebooks have a better keyboard and trackpad than Netbooks and a better keyboard than onscreen iPads.
+They also have fantastic battery life, fast boot-ups, and none of the maintenance and fiddling of a traditional Windows, Mac, or Linux system.

 Recent Chromebook News and Tips